-Not being in the mood is an excuse most commonly associated with women, but new research finds men also struggle with a lack of interest in sex.
+“I’m not in the mood” is an excuse most commonly associated with women, but new research finds men also struggle with a lack of interest in sex.

 According to researcher Ana Alexandra Carvalheira, “Male sexual desire is like a kaleidoscope with several little stones.
 A little movement can change the big picture.”

 Carvalheira and her colleagues interviewed more than 5,250 men throughout Portugal, Norway and Croatia about their ongoing levels of sexual desire.
 Nearly 15 percent reported a lack of desire that extended for two months or more.

 The numbers still pale compared against how many women typically experience a decrease in desire.
 Even among younger women, some studies reveal as many as a third experience some form of extended dip in their desire.

 Carvalheira, a professor of clinical psychology at the University Institute of Applied Psychology in Lisbon, said male desire can be linked to psychological, social and relational factors.